-Is US Mobile's unlimited data a better value than Mint Mobile?
+Mint Mobile vs. US Mobile: Which MVNO should you get?

 Single-line, multi-month

-Mint Mobile offers a great value to people that are willing to buy mobile phone service in bulk.
-With three data tiers in 3GB, 8GB, or 12GB packages, Mint Mobile has a plan that should work for the majority of smartphone users powered by the T-Mobile network.
+Mint Mobile offers great value to people who are willing to buy mobile phone service in bulk.
+With four data tiers in 4GB, 10GB, 15GB, or unlimited packages, Mint Mobile has a plan that should work for the majority of smartphone users powered by the T-Mobile network with LTE and 5G at no extra cost.

 - Unlimited talk and text on all plans

-- T-Mobile LTE
+- T-Mobile network with 5G support

 - Upgrade plan at any time